alkesh-srivastava/enpm661-p3/README.md

 The step 6 is optional, if you will leave it as blank and hit Enter the program will assume the consecutive step will move by 30 degrees.
 As soon as you hit enter, the real-time display of the robot will be shown and on the terminal you will see what neighbors is our robot visiting.
 The purpose of printing the visited nodes is to make the user aware of the fact that our robot is taking threshold of certain distance from the goal position.
 This ensures that the robot has reached the destination and is covering the goal point instead of needlessly roaming around the maze in hope to have its geometric centre align with the goal point.

 NOTE : You must also note that this program is not taking care of what is the orientation of the robot when it reaches the destination.
-Although, it can be a requirement in many applications and our program is designed to take care of this need (this is the reason why we are taking goal \$theta).
+Although, it can be a requirement in many applications and our program is designed to take care of this need (this is the reason why we are taking goal *theta*).
 You just need to do copy the commented code (as shown below) to the appropriate location in `a_star` definition present in `real_timeviz.py`:
 `and current_cell[2] == goal[2] `

 ![Output](https://github.com/alkesh-umd/enpm661-p3/blob/main/uploads/Capture6.gif)